Barkmaker History, Family Crest & Coats of Arms

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Barkmaker include Barker, Barkers, Barkes, Barkess, Barkere, Barkar and others.

 Early Notables of the Barkmaker family (pre 1700)

-and politician, Member...
-Another 70 words (5 lines of text) are included under the topic Early Barkmaker Notables in all our PDF Extended History products and printed products wherever possible.
+Another 60 words (4 lines of text) are included under the topic Early Barkmaker Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Barkmaker family to Ireland

 Some of the Barkmaker family moved to Ireland, but this topic is not covered in this excerpt.